 We rank all our colleagues by their hourly pay.
 Then we compare what the person in the middle of our ethnic minority population pay range received with what the person in the middle of our white population received.
 Comparing these figures to each other is the median ethnicity pay gap.
-This year the person in the middle of our ethnic minority population pay range received 5.2% less than the person in the middle of our white population pay range.
-This median gap indicates that for every £1 a white person receives, a person from an ethnic minority group receives on average 94.8p.
+This year the person in the middle of our ethnic minority population pay range received 3.8% less than the person in the middle of our white population pay range.
+This median gap indicates that for every £1 a white person receives, a person from an ethnic minority group receives on average 96.2p.

 We have a variety of mechanisms to ensure consistency of reward for equivalent roles or the same work.
 These include fixed rates in our manufacturing sites and a structured approach to job sizing and pay determination in other areas of the business.
-The ethnicity pay gap reflects the distribution of people from different ethnic backgrounds across all job levels of the organisation, and how this translates into the average salary and bonus payments.
+The ethnicity pay gap reflects the distribution of people from different ethnic backgrounds across all job levels of the organisation, and how this translates into the average salary and bonus payments the average salary and bonus payments.